rusty-octopus/rfid_media_player/Readme.md

 * Cargo workspace of rfid_media_player application

+## Todos

+1. Consider implementing read result as RfidValue NewType
+2. License analysis dependencies: Either MIT or Apache 2.0 from all direct deps
+3. File issues
+    * Cpal and maybe rodio regarding to fast playback
+    * Improvement: build and link alsa lib for alsa-sys

 ## Relevant Crates

 * [rfid_media_player](./rfid_media_player/Readme.md): The application that plays a track when a RFID value is read